EvanTenenbaum/ERP/BREADCRUMBS.md

 ## Current Implementation Status

-As of April 3, 2025, the ERP system has been fully implemented with all core feature sets:
+As of April 4, 2025, the ERP system has the following implementation status:

 1. **Customer Management**
    - Customer profile creation and management